 Through physical activities, UP&RUNNING aims to promote self-management and recovery among young people experiencing early signs or symptoms of poor health.

-Three free sessions will run on Monday 18th February, Wednesday 20th February and Friday 22nd February, offering training in running and taster sessions in sports such as boxing, beginner gymnastics, capoeira, football, parkour and more!
+Two free sessions will run on Wednesday 20th February and Friday 22nd February, offering training in running and taster sessions in sports such as boxing, beginner gymnastics, capoeira, football, parkour and more!